wolf-adam-eily/rnaseq_for_model_plant/README.md

 NTCGCTTCGTAAGCGAAAGGCCGCGAGTTCGAAGATCGGAAGAGCACACG
 </pre>

-We see that for our first three runs we have information about the sampled read including its length followed by the nucleotide read and then a "+" sign.
+We see that for our first three runs we have  Information about the sampled read including its length followed by the nucleotide read and then a "+" sign.
 The "+" sign marks the beginning of the corresponding scores for each nucleotide read for the nucleotide sequence preceding the "+" sign.

 <h2 id="Third_Point_Header">Quality control using sickle</h2>